alex/yaffi/docs/tutorial.rst

     $ pip install yaffi

-It's highly reccomended to do this inside of a `virtualenv`_.
+It's highly recommended to do this inside of a `virtualenv`_.

 Now it's time to get coding.
 We need to create a :py:class:`Library`.
 On Unixes, the library containing mathematical functions is called ``m``::